fabmob/standard-covoiturage/standard-covoiturage_specification.md

 They MAY implement both.

+Both flows share a common pattern: a `Booking` object with unique `booking_id` is shared between the MaaS platform and the carsharing operator.
+All information of a `Booking` object apart from its `status` attribute are definitely fixed at creation.
+For both flows, if any information apart from `status` needs to be changed, the carsharing operator or MaaS platform MUST create a new `Booking` with a new `booking_id`, and MUST update the status of the previous booking to CANCELLED.

 #### 3.2.1.
 Integrated booking by API

 Integrated booking by API is based on 3 routes described in the [OpenAPI